An (R, S) Based Heuristic Model for the Stochastic Joint Replenishment Problem: Problem description

 \section{Problem description}

 Consider a periodic-review $N$-item inventory management system over a $T$-period planning horizon.
-We assume that demand $d_t^n$ of item $n$, $n=1, \ldots, N$, in period $t$, $t=1, \ldots, T$ are independently distributed random variables with known probability density function $g_{t}^n(\cdot)$, and cumulative distribution function $G_t^n(\cdot)$.
+We assume that demand $d_t^n$ of item $n$, $n=1, \ldots, N$, in period $t$, $t=1, \ldots, T$ is a random variable with a known probability density function; all $d_t^n$ are assumed to be mutually independent.

-We assume that ordering decisions are made at the beginning of each time period.
-There is a group fixed ordering cost $K$ and an item-specific fixed ordering cost $k^n$.
-The group fixed ordering cost is incurred whenever an order is placed at a given time period, no matter which and how many items are included in this order.
-The item-specific fixed ordering cost is incurred whenever an order for item $n$ is placed at a given time period, no matter how many items are included in this order.
+We further assume that replenishments are issued at the beginning of each time period.
+There is a group fixed ordering cost $K$, which is incurred whenever a replenishment is issued regardless the number of items replenished.
+Moreover, there is an item-specific fixed ordering cost $k^n$, which is incurred whenever item $n$ is replenished regardless the quantity of the replenishment.

-We define $Q_t^n$ as the quantity of item $n$ ordered in period $t$, which will be received after lead time $L^n$.
+We define $Q_t^n$ as the quantity of item $n$ ordered in period $t$, which is placed and received immediately.
 Then, the ordering cost of item $n$ in period $t$ with ordering quantity $Q_t^n$ can be written as,

 Let $c_t(\vec{Q}_t)$ denote the ordering cost of period $t$ with ordering quantity vector $\vec{Q}_t = (Q_t^1, \ldots, Q_t^N)$. $c_t(\vec{Q}_t)$ has the following structure

 A penalty cost $b^n$ is incurred for each unit of item $n$ of backorder demand per period, and a holding cost $h^n$ is charged for each unit of item $n$ carried from one period to the next.
 The immediate penalty and holding cost of period $t$ can be expressed as